 Casey looked down at the ground and kicked at the sharp stones.
 “So?”
 He waited for his big brother to bring on the bad news.

 “All of it?”
 Casey looked down at his shoes as he stamped on the frozen asphalt.
-In attempt to get some feeling back in his toes, “what are we gonna do, Jake?
+For sensation in his toes, “what are we gonna do, Jake?
 We’re gonna die out here.”

-“Not if I can help it,” Jake looked to the clear skies for something, a sign, anything.
+“Not if I can help it.”
+Jake looked for something, anything, to help.

-After a few unnerving seconds, he spotted something, and his voice echoed through the valley as he pointed to the sky.
+After a few unnerving seconds, he spotted something.
+His voice echoed through the valley as he pointed ahead of them.

 “Huh?”
-Casey spun to the direction his brother pointed, “What, smoke?”
+Casey spun in the direction his brother pointed.
+“What, smoke?”